xmichelleshihx/AL-LRTD/readme.md

 - torch 0.4.1
 ## Usage

-1.  download data from [Cholec80](http://camma.u-strasbg.fr/datasets) and then split the data into 1fps using [ffmpeg](https://www.johnvansickle.com/ffmpeg/) to split the videos to image frames.
+1.  download data from [Cholec80](http://camma.u-strasbg.fr/datasets) and then split the data into 25fps using [ffmpeg](https://www.johnvansickle.com/ffmpeg/).
     ```
     sh split_video_to_image.sh
     ```